 To search flights across all airlines, we recommend using Skyscanner

 There are no direct flights to Sikkim.
 You'll need to fly to Delhi, Chennai (Madras) or Kolkata (Calcutta) and then catch an internal flight to Bagdora in the neighbouring state of West Bengal.

-Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines fly to Delhi.
-Lufthansa also operates flights from Frankfurt to Kolkata.
+Within Europe: Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines.

 The most common health problem for visitors is diarrhoea.
 It's important to drink a lot of bottled water (tap water isn't safe to drink) and to be aware of what, and where, you are eating.
 Choose fruits that you can peel and avoid fresh salads (or wash them yourself with purified water) and ice made from tap water.
 Be cautious of ice cream, cold milk and undercooked fish or meat.
 If you experience diarrhoea it's very important to replace lost fluids and, in the case of severe diarrhoea, lost minerals and salts (it’s a good idea to go prepared with some oral rehydration salts).
 If you become ill your hotel should be able to recommend a good local doctor or clinic.
 You may want to consider carrying an emergency treatment pack including needles and syringes.